pavelan0khin/calendar-pytba/readme.md

-# PYTBA-Calendar
+# calendar-pytba

 Library for creating a calendar from InlineKeyboardMarkup in Telegram bots.
-Works with [PyTelegramBOTAPI](https://github.com/eternnoir/pyTelegramBotAPI) library
+Works with [pyTelegramBotAPI](https://github.com/eternnoir/pyTelegramBotAPI) library

 ### Installation: